QuarkChain/QCEPs/QCEP/qcep-5.md

 #### Parameters

-1.`tokenId`, uint128 - id of the token to be auctioned
+1. `tokenId`, uint128 - id of the token to be auctioned
 1. `bidPrice`, uint128 - bid price one would like to offer for the token id proposed
 1. `round`, uint64 - number of target round of auction